 Some estimates claim that for every $100 billion in assets, a bank can increase its revenue by as much as $300 million.
 In other words, a bank with $500 billion in assets can potentially increase its revenue by $1.5 billion through personalization initiatives.

-Here are some of the most recent innovations from around the world:
+Here are some more examples of banking innovations from around the world:

 WeBank … social banking in China